Unemployment COVID-19 Resources

 If you were laid off or furloughed as a result of COVID-19, you may be eligible for emergency unemployment benefits.
 Please consider using the following resources to help you or a loved one access these benefits as soon as possible.

-For more information on the CARES Act and Unemployment Insurance, please visit the Illinois Department of Employment Security's fact sheet, here.
+For more information on federal supplements to unemployment and Unemployment Insurance, please visit the Illinois Department of Employment Security's website.

 State and Local Resources

 The Illinois Department of Employment Security (IDES) recently adopted emergency rules to make the unemployment insurance system as responsive to the current situation as possible.

 - For unemployment benefits questions, call: 1-800-244-5631